 The MV Columbia was designed and built over a period of approximately 24 months on the shores of Upper Arrow Lake in the picturesque village of Nakusp, BC.
 It was formally delivered to the Ministry of Transportation and Infrastructure and went into service on June 26, 2014.

-WaterBridge Steel Inc has two sister companies, WaterBridge Equipment Inc and WaterBridge Ferries Inc, that operate inland ferry routes on behalf of the Ministry of Transportation and Infrastructure.
-WaterBridge Equipment Inc operates the Francois Lake Ferry and WaterBridge Ferries Inc. operates the Arrow Lake Ferries.
+WaterBridge Fabrication Inc has one sister company, WaterBridge Equipment Inc, that operates the MV Francois Forester on Francois Lake, BC, on behalf of the Ministry of Transportation and Infrastructure.
+Click here to learn more about WaterBridge Equipment Inc and the Francois Lake Ferry.

-From 1976 - 2000, Finlay Navigation commenced operations in 1968 as a marine towing business operating tugs and barges on the man-made Williston Lake in north central British Columbia.
+Finlay Navigation commenced operations in 1968 as a marine towing business operating tugs and barges on the man-made Williston Lake in north central British Columbia.
 It was a progressive, well-equipped, and profitable marine company.
 Following the purchase of the company by John Harding in 1976, the business grew steadily to include the design, construction, and operation of car and truck ferries serving customers on several interior lakes.
+John owned and operated Finlay Navigation from 1976 to 2000.